About the Graduate Student Grant Program

 - September – Funds Available to Recipients

 This 2020 Graduate Student Grant program presentation was prepared by NCR-SARE.
-In this narrated presentation with audio, Beth Nelson explains the Graduate Student grant program and the process for applying for this grant.

 A unique aspect of NCR-SARE is our personal contact with graduate students involved in the program.
 Beth Nelson is our Graduate Student Program Coordinator.
 Feel free to contact Beth.